trofi/ski/ski-bootloader/README.md

 `ski-bootloader` still relies on `Ski`-specific "syscalls" and can boot kernel up to `linux-4.19`.

+# Supported options

+`ski-bootloader` understands some of the parameters passed to `ski`:

+- first argument is interpreted as a kernel file name. `vmlinux` is used if no parameters are present.

 # How to build

 The build requires you to have **ia64-unknown-linux-gnu** toolchain: